LukeGrahamLandry/franca/devlog.md

+## (Oct 12)

+- can trivially recreate the c_bindgen problem with enum_names_constant.
+  but it works if i use old emit_qbe to make the text and then parse that so its not my emit asm. it's the way i produce the constants in from_bc. unlike the other baked constant tests it still fails when run one at a time. ugh, in AddrOf i was putting its own id instead of the target id.
+- the parser_doesnt_crash safety check fail is during compilation. in emit_func_arm64 on parse_block_until_squiggle.
+  oh interesting, it's just more code for that test than fits in my 256k segment.

 ## (Oct 11)

 - i think my adding indirection for direct calls really hurt. `c_bindgen sokol` on mine is 330ms instead of 260 with real qbe.